 Aurora is the second largest city in Illinois, with a population of nearly 200,000 residents and currently one of the fastest-growing metro areas in the United States.
-It was one of the first cities in the nation to install a streetlight system powered completely by electric power and, for a time, was a city with a considerable amount of manufacturing.
-Although Aurora’s economy is less dependent on heavy industry than in the past, many people who work and live in the city suffered exposure to asbestos.
-A significant number of these victims have died or are suffering from the symptoms of asbestos-related illnesses such as asbestosis and malignant mesothelioma.
+Although Aurora’s economy is less dependent on heavy industry than in the past, many people who worked and lived in the city were exposed to asbestos.

 If you or someone you love have been a victim to mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to significant compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in Aurora, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Asbestos in Aurora

 Located in DuPage, Kane, Kendall, and Will counties, Aurora straddles the banks of the Fox River.
 It sits 42 miles to the west-southwest of Chicago and is part of the outer edges of the Greater Chicago metropolitan area.
 The first settlers of European descent arrived in the area in 1834 with the intention of setting up a sawmill.
 This was the first step in the industrialization of Aurora.

 Founded in 1857, Aurora attracted manufacturing enterprises due to its ideal location for water and steam-powered facilities.
 Textile production was the city’s first economic lynchpin.
 Later, foundries, machine shops, and heavy industry were established.